 Where We Stayed

-We stayed at the budget chain Holiday Inn Express.
+We stayed with the budget hotel chain Holiday Inn Express near Queens University.

 Our room was clean, safe and included an extensive breakfast (our children’s favourite thing about staying in a hotel!).
-It had free parking, a reasonable on-site restaurant and was within walking distance of the Botanic Gardens.
-A bus stop was at the end of the road for easy access to the city centre.
+It had free parking, a reasonably priced on-site restaurant and was within walking distance of the Botanic Gardens.
+A bus stop was at the end of the road provided easy access to the city centre.

-Top tip – Wherever you stay in Belfast, try to stay within walking distance of what you want to see and do to avoid the need for a car whilst in the city.
-Many hotels and most attractions charge for parking and the city roads are confusing and congested.
+Top tip – Wherever you stay in Belfast, try to stay within walking distance of the Belfast attractions you wish to visit.
+If possible, avoid bringing a car!
+Many hotels and most attractions charge for parking and the city roads can be confusing and congested.

-There were so many things to do in Belfast with kids that we didn’t have time to do.
-Our visit left us wanting to return another time!
+There were so many things to do in Belfast with kids that we just didn’t have time to do!
+We are already planning a return trip!

 Have you been to Belfast?
 What fun family things would you recommend doing in Belfast?